 The proclamation of Orcus' discovery occurred immediately prior to the New Moon of Feb 20, 2004, which conjoined Uranus in sidereal Aquarius.
 The time immediately before a New Moon is one of surrender, of becoming empty so that a new theme could emerge as the new lunar cycle begins.
 Here again we find indication of a relinquishment process so a new picture could emerge—and in this case, we are leaving the conformity and restriction of a past lunar cycle (in sidereal Capricorn); and more significantly with Uranus combust on the Feb 20 New Moon, entering a cycle that inspires a radical break from the conformity of the past—with an explosion of higher mind supportive of a humanitarian-based society, which some might say, speaks beyond bio-logic, and instead, in behalf of an illumined heart.

-Although the astrology of Orcus is just starting to be explored, from the stellar alignments at the time of its discovery on Feb 19, 2004 in late sidereal Cancer, and its path deep through Hydra and passing under the auspices of the Head of the Lion, we can see that Orcus is working with the theme of exploration, of uncovering a blueprint or map that leads to a new picture, a new reality; to emerge from the belief structures and constructs of mind that are merely based upon the convenience of our collective consensus.
-In doing so, Orcus forces us to confront the fear and loneliness encountered when leaving the apparent safety of mass consensus and choose to live the path of soul.
-Orcus may be helping us to uncover secret paths obscured by the sands of time, perhaps even oaths we made long ago to enter into the depths of unexplored territory, into deeper realms of consciousness to discover the oaths of our souls.
+Although the astrology of Orcus is just starting to be explored, from the stellar alignments at the time of its discovery on Feb 19, 2004 in late sidereal Cancer, and its path deep through Hydra and passing under the auspices of the Head of the Lion, we can see that Orcus is working with the theme of exploration, of uncovering a blueprint or map that leads to a new picture, to delve below the constructs of mind that are merely based upon the convenience of our collective consensus to gain a deeper understanding of life.
+In doing so, Orcus forces us to confront the fear and loneliness encountered when leaving the apparent safety of mass consensus and choose to reveal the path of soul.
+Orcus may help us to uncover secret paths and realms of consciousness obscured by the sands of time, or by lifetimes.

-Orcus, although Pluto like, expresses a quiet profundity, almost unnoticed as it serves us to get in touch with our deeper soul essence and purpose.
-Whereas Pluto dramatically forces us into the underworld of consciousness to explore and confront our deepest fears cloaking our souls, Orcus impels an authentic, emotionally detached, observant and passionless pursuit to do, such as through mediation, lucid dreaming and other spiritual or occult practices, to bring to awareness our soul-level agreements, what we are really doing here on Earth—the oaths of our souls.
-Orcus imparts a tremendous strength and endurance to live true to those oaths and to apply our personal will from this awareness to contribute to the greater well being of human society.
+Orcus, although Pluto like, expresses a quiet profundity, almost unnoticed as it serves us to find purpose in life or in life's experiences, or more ideally, to access our deeper soul purpose.
+Pluto dramatically forces us into the underworld of our incarnate experience to confront and clear out our deepest fears and behavioral patterns cloaking the true power of our souls.
+Orcus, complementing this process, impels an authentic, emotionally detached, observant pursuit to embody our soul purpose, such as through meditation, lucid dreaming and other spiritual or occult practices, to bring to awareness our soul-level agreements, to what we are really doing here on Earth—the oaths of our souls—into conscious awareness.
+Once found, Orcus imparts a continuous force to live true to those oaths and to apply the power of our souls from this awareness to contribute to our soul growth and to human society.